In this post we show you how to remove and delete a PPA from Ubuntu and Ubuntu-based distros like Linux Mint.

 As you’ll learn, there are a couple of different ways to remove a PPA from Ubuntu, Linux Mint and other Ubuntu-based Linux distributions.
-You can use your mouse (aka the GUI way) or you can use your keyboard (aka the CLI way)
+You can use the mouse (aka the GUI way) or you can use the keyboard (aka the CLI way)

 I add PPAs to Ubuntu (or more accurately Ubuntu’s software sources list) so that I can install the latest versions of apps, drivers, and other software I want, but which are not available through the regular Ubuntu archive.

 In short, PPAs are fast, efficient and …Yeah, not without their own issues.

 But the biggest problem I encounter is that not all PPAs are equal.

 See, most PPAs are software specific.
 That’s to say they focus on building and packaging a single app or tool (and any related dependencies it needs) for a certain set of Ubuntu releases.
 You know that when you add the PPA that it will only affect a specific set of software on your system — no nasty surprises!

 But beware of kitchen sink PPAs.
 These types of PPAs contain a tonne of different packages, drivers, libraries and dependencies, all in the same repo, not all of which may be compatible, stable, or wanted.

 It’s all too easy to unknowingly add a kitchen sink PPA to your system to install one app, only to inadvertently upgrade half your OS along with it!